Keyboard ALT + g to toggle grid overlay

 Document your designs with integrated and associative 2D drawings—any changes made to the model will be automatically updated on your Mac or PC.

-Fusion 360 Ultimate takes the machining experience further with more powerful 3-axis or 3D CAM toolpath strategies.
+Fusion 360 takes the machining experience further with more powerful 3-axis or 3D CAM toolpath strategies.

 Fusion 360 brings design teams together for collaborative product development.
-The Fusion 360 dashboard enables you to:
+The Fusion 360 data panel and activity dialog enable you to:

 Invite unlimited team members to your projects.
 Keep track of versions, and view the work others have done within the project through a live activity feed.
 You also can keep track of progress and team activities via the A360 Team application in your web browser.